Microsoft Visual Studio Code: Live Share

 We each interviewed students who have learned how to code by asking them a set number of questions.
 The majority of the users were coding novices.
 Each interviewer asked the same questions, such as their familiarity with Visual Studio Code, challenges when learning to code, methods to debug, and experiences with collaborative coding.
 We noticed the following patterns across all of the interviews:

-- VS Code: Users do not know many functions in VS code exists, and doesn’t know how they operate.
+- VS Code: Users do not know the existence of several functions in VS code or how they operate.

 - Collaborative programming allows users to remain on the same page when coding.